nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Given below is a quick overview of each component.

 #### `Main`
-The `Main` component takes charge of initializing other components (`Model`, `Logic`, `UI`) in the correct order and loading data from local storage when the app launches.
+The `Main` component takes charge of
+- initializing other components (`Model`, `Logic`, `UI`) in the correct order and loading data from local storage when the app launches.
-It also takes charge of terminating other components when Doist is shut down.
+- terminating other components when Doist is shut down.

 #### `UI`
 The `UI` component takes charge of displaying information and handling all user interactions.